By: Kristin Bourne

 A family-run affair, Bernice is the matriarch of the enterprise.
 It is set up in the yard of her family home.

-This beloved BBQ joint is open only on Thursday and Friday from 6pm until 9pm and on Saturday from around noon until 9pm.
+This beloved BBQ joint is open only on Friday from 6pm until 9pm and on Saturday from around noon until 9pm.

 There’s more than one way to get to B&D’s (see exact location on map below).
 If you’re unfamiliar and it’s your first time, try this way…